Tensor networks and efficient descriptions of classical data

+Estimation methods are broadly classified into parametric and nonparametric approaches~\cite{Paninski2003Estimation}.
+Nonparametric methods do not assume a specific data distribution model but often struggle with high-dimensional data.
+Parametric methods, conversely, use model-based approaches with adjustable parameters to approximate the underlying distributions.

+In this work, we employ both parametric and nonparametric methods to estimate MI, leveraging their respective strengths and cross-validating their results.
+We introduce an MI estimator using density estimates provided by advanced autoregressive neural networks~\cite{Gregor2014Deep,Uria2016Neural,Reed2017Parallel}.
+We implement the mutual information neural estimator (MINE)~\cite{Belghazi2018MINE} enhanced by convolutional neural networks.
+To complement these parametric methods, we use the standard $k$-nearest neighbor (kNN) estimator as a nonparametric benchmark.
+This section provides an overview of these estimators, with detailed implementations discussed in Appendices~\ref{App:kNN} and~\ref{App:MINE}.

-\subsection{Estimation from trained autoregressive networks}
+\subsection{Estimation from Trained Autoregressive Networks}

-In generative modeling, we are given a data set \(\mathcal{D}\) of \(n\)-dimensional data points \(\mathbf{x}\).
-These data points are assumed to be sampled i.i.d from the underlying distribution \(p_{\text{data}}\).
-Generative modeling aims to approximate this data distribution given access to the data set \(\mathcal{D}\).
-Different types of generative models are best suited for different tasks.
-For the convenience of estimating entropic quantities, here we consider explicit density models that provide an explicit parametric specification of the distribution of an observed random variable \(\mathbf{x}\), specified by the log-likelihood function \(\log p_{\theta}(\mathbf{x})\).
-Learning a generative model involves optimizing the closeness between the data and model distributions.
-Here, this can be done via the maximum likelihood estimation (MLE), which maximize the log-likelihood of training data to recover the optimal model parameters: $\arg \max_{\theta\in\mathcal{M}}\frac{1}{|\mathcal{D}|}\sum_{\mathbf{x}\in \mathcal{D}}\log p_{\theta}(\mathbf{x})$.

-In this section, we focus on utilizing autoregressive neural networks, another tractable explicit density model, in order to estimate the entropy and MI.
-In general, an autoregressive model~\cite{Uria2016, PixelRCNN, VanDenOord2016, Salimans2017} is an explicit density model that uses the chain rule to break the full probability function into products of condition probabilities: $p(\mathbf{x})=\prod_ip(x_i|\mathbf{x}_{<i})$, where \(\mathbf{x}_{< i}=[x_1, x_2, \ldots, x_{i-1}]\) denotes the vector of random variables with index less than \(i\).
-The conditionals are specified as parametrized functions with a fixed number of parameters.
-That is, we assume the conditional distributions \(p(x_i|\mathbf{x}_{<i})\) to correspond to Bernoulli random variables and specified by a function (which needs to be learned) that maps \(\mathbf{x}_{<i}\) to be mean of the Bernoulli distribution.
-Different architectures (parametrizations) have been designed for autoregressive models, including WaveNet~\cite{Oord2016}, PixelRNN~\cite{PixelRCNN}, PixelCNN~\cite{VanDenOord2016}, and PixelCNN++~\cite{Salimans2017}.
-These models have achieved state-of-the-art performance in many machine learning tasks.
+We propose using autoregressive neural networks, a tractable explicit density model, to estimate entropy and MI.
+Autoregressive models~\cite{Uria2016Neural,PixelRCNN,VanDenOord2016Conditional,Salimans2017PixelCNN} decompose the joint probability distribution into a product of conditional probabilities:

+where $\boldsymbol{x}_{< i}=[x_1, x_2, \ldots, x_{i-1}]$ represents the vector of variables preceding $x_i$.
+These conditional probabilities are defined as parameterized functions with a fixed number of parameters.
+We consider the conditional distributions $\mathbb{P}(x_i|\boldsymbol{x}_{<i})$ as Bernoulli random variables, defined by a function (to be learned) that maps $\boldsymbol{x}_{<i}$ to the mean of the Bernoulli distribution.
+Popular architectures for autoregressive models include WaveNet~\cite{Oord2016WaveNet}, PixelRNN~\cite{PixelRCNN}, PixelCNN~\cite{VanDenOord2016Conditional}, and PixelCNN++~\cite{Salimans2017PixelCNN}, which have demonstrated excellent performance in various tasks.